tableau/TabPy/docs/server-config.md

 Change settings by:

 1. Adding environment variables:
    - set the environment variable as required by your Operating System.
 When creating environment variables, use the same name as is in the config file as an environment variable.
-The files tabpy_server/startup.sh and startup.bat have examples of how to set environment variables in both Linux and Windows respectively and then start the application.
+The files tabpy_server/startup.sh and startup.bat have examples of how to set environment variables in both Linux and Windows respectively.
+Set any desired environment variables beforehand and then start the application.
 2. Modifying default.conf.
 3. Specifying your own config file as a command line parameter.
    - i.e. Running the command: